mjrotter4445/Mission-to-Mars/README.md

    -  **Firefox Developer** Tool to identify **HTML** and **CSS** components.
    -  **Beautiful Soup** (extracts data) and **Splinter** (automates web browsers) to automate the scrape in **Jupyter notebook**.
    -  **Python** to write the script *scraping.py*.
    -  **MongoDB**, a NonSQL database to store data.
-MongoDB can handle the data that isn’t structured, data without relationships to other data.
+MongoDB can handle the data that isnâ€™t structured, data without relationships to other data.
    Instead Mongo uses a document model which means that data is stored in **JSON** data structures.
    -  **Flask** to render the data and create a web application *app.py*.
    -  **HTML**, **CSS** and **Bootstrap 3** to customize web application *index.html*.